ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Unfortunately, as noted in {{RFC7258}}, there is no way to prevent pervasive monitoring by an "attacker", while allowing monitoring by a more benign entity who "only" wants to use DPI to examine HTTP requests and responses in order to provide a better user experience.
 If a modern encrypted transport protocol is used for end-to-end media encryption, intermediary streaming operators are unable to examine transport and application protocol behavior.
 As described in {{hop-by-hop-encrypt}}, only an intermediary streaming operator who is explicitly authorized to examine packet payloads, rather than intercepting packets and examining them without authorization, can continue these practices.

-{{RFC7258}} said that "The IETF will strive to produce specifications that mitigate pervasive monitoring attacks", so streaming operators should expect the IETF's direction toward preventing unauthorized monitoring of IETF protocols to continue to continue for the forseeable future.
+{{RFC7258}} said that "The IETF will strive to produce specifications that mitigate pervasive monitoring attacks", so streaming operators should expect the IETF's direction toward preventing unauthorized monitoring of IETF protocols to continue for the forseeable future.

 # IANA Considerations